gregorbj/Archive-VisionEval/api/model_system_design.md

 If a module calls another module, the list also contains a component named with the alias the module assigns to the called module.
 This component includes Global, Year, and BaseYear components containing datasets identified in the specifications for the called module.
 Module calling is explained in detail in section 8.1.2.

-When the module executes, it return a list containing all of the information that the module specifies is to be written to the datastore.
+When the module executes, it returns a list containing all of the information that the module specifies is to be written to the datastore.
 By convention, this list is called 'R'.
 This list also has Global, Year, and BaseYear components which are structured in the same way that 'L' is structured.
 The table and dataset components of the list also include some attributes (metadata) which are described in Section 8.

 ### 8. Modules
 All modules are made available in the form of standard R packages that meet framework specifications.
+Packages may be in source form or installed form.
+The following presentation refers to the source form of VisionEval packages.
+When a package is installed (built) the R system runs the scripts in the R directory and saves functions that are defined within and datasets that are saved by the script.
+The structure of this installed package is not covered by this document with the exception of the *module_docs* directory in the installed package.
+If the module developer follows the guidelines for module documentation, a *module_docs* directory will be included in the installed package.
+This will include module documentation in the form of markdown documents.

 A package may contain more than one module.
 The package organization follows the standard organization of R packages.
 The structure is shown in the following diagram.
 The components are described below in the order that they are presented in the diagram.
 The file names are examples.

 ```
 VESimHouseholds